idebtor/DSpy/GettingStarted.md

-# Artificial Intelligence Applications for ALL
+# Data Structues in Python

 Lecture Notes by idebtor@gmail.com
 -------------------